Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 Before implementing CRM activities, we need to know our conversion funnel perfectly.
 That doesn’t mean only knowing what the most important events for our mobile app are but also at which stage of the funnel the users drop, when, and at what rate.

-This phase is crucial to plan the activities and identify an efficient strategy aimed to improve the key figures immediately.
+In the audit phase, special attention is given to evaluating the effectiveness of our digital CRM initiatives.
+This phase is crucial to planning the activities and identifying an efficient strategy aimed at improving the key figures immediately.

 Our PhotoSì Strategy